 Santa Cruz Basilica was originally built by the Portuguese and raised it to the glory of a cathedral.
 Later the British commissioned the demolishing of the church and reconstructing it.
 The Basilica is one of the eight Basilicas existing in Kerala.
 The church is well-known for its architectural magnificence and beauty.

 Jew synagogue or Paradesi synagogue was constructed in 1568.
-This is the only practising synagogue among the seven existing in Kerala.
+This is the only practicing synagogue among the seven existing in Kerala.
 Located in the heart of old Kochi known as the Jews Town, the synagogue holds a lot of architectural wonders.
 The property holds amazing porcelain Chinese tiles, Belgian Glass chandeliers, priceless crowns, and copper plates all that cry outs history and pride.

-Kochi owns few islands which are pristine, beautiful and breathtaking.
+Kochi owns few islands which are pristine, beautiful, and breathtaking.
 The islands are the ideal spot for quiet holidays and cruising on the backwaters.
 The main islands of Kochi are spread on the Vembanad Kayal- Vypeen, Vallarpadam, Wellington Island, Bolgatty Islands, and Dundu.
 Enjoy your holidays away from the rush and stress of your busy life.
 Detox your mind, body, and soul while you get to be more close with nature.

-Museums are huge treasure hold of age-old art, precious metals, weaponry, etc that reflect the culture and heritage of a land.
+Museums are huge treasures hold of age-old art, precious metals, weaponry, etc that reflect the culture and heritage of a land.
 The Hill Palace Museum houses portraits of Kochi Rajas, golden crowns, royal carriages, etc. A monument of exquisite architecture.
-The palace grounds hold other palace buildings, a deer park and a children's park.
+The palace grounds hold other palace buildings, a deer park, and a children's park.
 Surrounded by beautiful gardens, hill palace is worth your time and money.
 The folklore museum is a treasure trove of ancient art, portraits, and exhibits that speak of Kerala heritage and culture.
 Kochi is very famous for its Kochi-Muziris Biennale, the largest international contemporary art exhibition in India.
 Also the biggest art festival in Asia.

 Beaches In Kochi

 Kochi is famous for its white sandy beaches along the Arabian Sea.
-Kochi is known as the Queen of Arabian Sea.
+Kochi is known as the Queen of the Arabian Sea.
 True to its pet name, the sunset and sunrise from its beaches are heart-melting views to behold.
 Go to the seashores and learn the use of Chinese Fish Nets famous for its build and usage.
 A Chinese explorer taught the local fisherman how to build the fishing nets and catch fish.
 You may visit the fishing nets in the evening, catch some yummy fish and prepare them in the nearby shack and have a sumptuous dinner.

-So book your Kochi Package Tour s with Funday Holidays and have a blast in the amazing city.
+So book your Kochi Package Tours with Funday Holidays and have a blast in the amazing city.